pranall/NeuralNetworks-PortfolioProjects/Feedforward Networks/Feedforward Networks README.md

 # Feedforward Networks

-A structured neural-network implementation created to satisfy the constraints of a fixed testing framework (`test_nn.py`).
-The project produced multiple model variants—deep, wide, dropout, no-dropout, early-stopping, and no-early-stopping—and all models were validated exclusively through non-editable automated tests.
+A structured neural-network implementation created to satisfy the constraints of a fixed testing framework.
+The project produced multiple model variants like deep, wide, dropout, no-dropout, early-stopping, and no-early-stopping and all models were validated exclusively through non-editable automated tests.

 ---